OpenMDAO/POEMs/POEM_093.md

 ## Motivation
 When computing derivatives with a hierarchical linear solver, OpenMDAO may re-solve the same subsystem-level linear system multiple times, which is redundant.
 Examples of such problems will be provided later.
-This POEM proposes to remove this redundancy and accelerate the total derivatives computation by caching the subsystem-level linear solutions.
+This POEM proposes to remove this redundancy and accelerate the total derivative computation by caching the subsystem-level linear solutions.

 ## Description
 We suggest caching the right-hand side (RHS) vector `b` and the corresponding linear system solution `x` within the subsystem's linear solver.
-The caching can be optional; by default, it would not cache the solution to  avoid unnecessary overhead of saving/checking the cache.
+The caching can be optional; by default, it would not cache the solution to  avoid the unnecessary overhead of saving/checking the cache.
-When the user enabled caching, the linear solver checks if the given RHS vector `b` is parallel to a cached vector `b_cache` before solving the linear system.
+When the user enables caching, the linear solver checks if the given RHS vector `b` is parallel to a cached vector `b_cache` before solving the linear system.
 If they are parallel, it returns the linear system solution by `x = x_cache * (|b| / |b_cache|)` without solving the linear system.
-Otherwise, it solves the linear solver and add the solution and corresponding RHS vector to the cache.
+Otherwise, it solves the linear solver and adds the solution and corresponding RHS vector to the cache.

 ## API change proposal